Skip to Content

 No. You can only add unused limits from previous years to your current caps, and this is called carrying forward.

-What's the difference between the carry forward rule and the bring forward rule?
+What's the difference between the bring forward and carry forward rule?

-The carry forward rule only applies to before-tax contributions and relates to rolling over portions of unused limits from previous years into this financial year.
+The carry forward rule only applies to before-tax ('concessional') contributions and relates to rolling over portions of unused limits from previous years into this financial year.
 You can carry forward unused limits from up to five years ago.

 6 different ways to contribute